 - DO NOT Keep sealed vacuum-packed raw salmon in your refrigerator for more than 2 days.

 It’s best to thaw seafood overnight in the refrigerator.
-Place the package on a plate or shallow pan to catch any liquid and allow 8-10 hours (for full fillets).
+Cut the vacuum seal open and place the package on a plate or shallow pan to catch any liquid and allow 8-10 hours (for full fillets).

 Always start cooking salmon with the skin side up.
-If the skin has been removed, the skin side will appear slightly darker.
 This allows the natural fat carried beneath the skin to be drawn into the fillet, keeping it rich and moist.

 Removing Pin Bones

-BROILING: Preheat oven to between 400-450 degrees.
-Spray coat a baking pan or line pan with foil.
-Dress the salmon with your choice of marinade or spices and cook in oven until opaque which depending on oven temperature could be between 8-15 minutes.
+Preheat oven to 400 degrees.
+Coat a baking pan with cooking spray or line pan with foil.
+Dress the salmon with your choice of marinade or spices and cook in oven until opaque, between 6-8 minutes.
+Let rest before serving.